yellowmessenger/documentation/docs/platform_concepts/studio/train/smalltalk.md

 * **General questions**: "What's the weather like?".
 * **Personal queries**: "What's your name?", "How old are you?".

-You can use the following Small talk for your bot:
+You can use the following Small talk for your AI-agent:
 1. [Default platform small talk](#default): Generates pre-configured responses to common queries.
 2. [Custom configured small talks](#custom): You can create personalized responses tailored to specific needs or preferences.